shajra/haskell-hls-nix/README.md

 -   an HLS Nix wrapper script that helps enter into a Nix shell when running HLS
 -   [Lorelei](https://github.com/shajra/direnv-nix-lorelei), a script to help integrate [Direnv](https://direnv.net/) with Nix projects.

-# About this documentation<a id="sec-2"></a>
+# Do you need this project?<a id="sec-2"></a>

+Before you start just using this project, it's good to make sure you're aware of some your choices.

+If you're not on NixOS, there are simple ways of getting HLS without Nix.
+Even if you're committed to using Nix, there are other ways of getting HLS with Nix.
+All of these methods are discussed in a later section on [prior art](#prior-art).

+What this project offers more uniquely is a build with [Haskell.nix](https://input-output-hk.github.io/haskell.nix/).
+For users of this project, the fact it uses Haskell.nix may be a hidden implementation detail.
+However, this approach to building HLS offers the maintainers an easier way to consistently build any version of HLS, including recent commits from the upstream "master" branch.
+This way, we can more easily get the latest versions of dependencies and HLS itself, to get more recent fixes and features.

+However, even if you don't use this project at all, you may find its documentation useful for navigating how to use HLS with Nix.
 This documentation is as much about a Nix integration of Haskell projects as it is setting up HLS.
 We introduce Nix and HLS, but you should have some prior familiarity with the Haskell language and tools like Cabal and Stack.

-There are definitely more simple instructions for getting set up with HLS without Nix.
-Many people have had success installing everything needed, including HLS, with [ghcup](https://www.haskell.org/ghcup/).
-Nix has more complexity than ghcup which is a tradeoff for the degree of reproducible and portable builds Nix gives us.

 Nix has a reputation of complexity, but a good share of that reputation has been due to a lack of documentation that the Nix community has been working hard to fill.
 The documentation of this project is a step towards bridging that gap, so that more tools are accessible when we need them.